rbdannenberg/arco/doc/ugens.md

 reson(inp, center, q [, chans])
 ```

-`/arco/reson/new id chans center bandwidth` - Create a new reson filte
+`/arco/reson/new id chans center bandwidth` - Create a new reson filter
 with `center` frequency and `bandwidth` control inputs, audio input
 and audio output.